How to sell online internationally with Shopify

 Shopify makes this easy with custom international pricing controls.
 Make percentage-based adjustments by market, or product-specific changes – whatever makes the most sense to increase your margins.

 🛒Top tip: Manage all your funds in one place with an Airwallex Global Account.
-Open 11 foreign currency accounts in a click and collect customer payments from around the world into a single multi-currency wallet.
+Open foreign currency accounts in a click, and collect customer payments from around the world into a single multi-currency wallet.

-If you plan on selling in various markets, chances are you’ll have to store inventory in multiple locations.
+If you plan to sell in multiple markets, chances are you’ll need to store inventory in several locations.

 Luckily, Shopify’s Markets feature makes it easy to display only the inventory that you can ship to the country that the customer is located in.